aam29dc/x86-AT_T-linux/README.md

 		int $0x80
 ````
 ______________________________________________________________________________________________________________________________________________________
-c calling convetion for a function, the caller function (_start) calls/invokes a fuction (the callee).
+C calling convetion for a function, the caller function (_start) calls/invokes a fuction (the callee).

 Caller:
-	1. EAX, ECX, EDX are saved caller registers
+	1. EAX, ECX, EDX are saved caller registers,
-	2. parameters reverse order, onto the stack
+	2. parameters reverse order, onto the stack,
-	3. call the callee
+	3. call the callee,
-	4. remove parameters
+	4. remove parameters,
-	5. return value in %eax
+	5. return value in %eax,
 	6. restore contents of caller saved registers
 ````assembly
 .section .text